-Over 600,000 international students across 140 countries choose to study in Australia each year.
+Over 600,000 international students representing 194 nationalities chose to study in Australia in 2017.
 Recent surveys conducted by Studies in Australia indicate four main reasons why international students choose to study in Australia:

 To see more reasons why you should study in Australia click here.